Everyone daydreams of making money in their sleep or creating a life where money drop into your bank account while you’re on a beach somewhere.

-Our goal is to create something that requires little to no additional effort once it’s built OR to be earning way more money with the same amount of effort.
+My goal is to create something that requires little to no additional effort once it’s built OR to be earning money with the same amount of effort.

-The first podcast episode, blog post, or youtube video you create will probably take your 10x more effort with almost
+The first podcast episode, blog post, online course or youtube video you create will probably take your 10x more effort with almost

-Most of the ideas for creating residual income center around two purposes:
+Most of the ideas to make money and creating residual income center around two purposes:

 - Educate people